cloudwan/gohan/docs/source/policy.rst

 Conditions
 ----------

-Gohan supports two types of conditions
+Gohan supports several types of conditions

 - :code:`is_owner` - Gohan will enforce access privileges for the resources specified in the policy.
 By default access to resources of all other tenants